Nomeyho/mcss/README.md

-# mcss
+# Minecraft Server Status

-Check the status of Minecraft servers
+> A cross-platform mobile application to check the status of Minecraft serveurs as well as Mojang servers.

 ## Development